 The London Humanist Choir is the UK's foremost community atheist, humanist, secular choir.

-We formed in April 2009 with the support of the British Humanist Association (now Humanists UK) and made our debut at the BHA AGM in July 2009, performing John Lennon's "Imagine", a rendition of William Shakespeare's poem "Fear No More" and Thomas Hood's poem "I love you".
+We formed in April 2009 with the support of Humanists UK (then known as the British Humanist Association) and made our debut at their AGM in July 2009, performing John Lennon's "Imagine", a rendition of William Shakespeare's poem "Fear No More" and Thomas Hood's poem "I love you".

 Our repertoire is wide ranging, including classical pieces, the oldest known folk song, humanist ceremony music, Tim Minchin and the Flaming Lips to name but a few.

 Take a look around our website, have a listen, come and see us, and perhaps join us - we don't bite and we don't audition!